Important Skills Photographers Need With Examples

 You don’t need a special degree to become a professional photographer, though an art degree can certainly help you hone your skill.
 Most simply develop skills using professional equipment and then begin taking pictures.
 Many of the top-selling photographers in the world taught themselves.

 One way to stand out when applying for jobs is to emphasize that you have skills that employers are looking for in a photographer.

-Top 5 Photography Skills
+Types of Photography Skills

-Understanding Hardware and Software
+Hardware and Software

 Hardware, in this case, refers to cameras, lenses, tripods, lights, and all the other physical equipment a photographer might use.
-Some of that equipment is extremely complicated.
-Just as an aspiring poet must first be fluent in the language he or she uses for composition, so must you become fluent in the functioning of the tools you use.
-Naturally, professional cameras have unique pros and cons, as well as in optics and the technical aspects of why different procedures create the types of images that they do.
+Some of that equipment is extremely complicated to use until mastered.
+Just as an aspiring poet must first be fluent in the language he or she uses for composition, so must you become fluent in the tools you use.
+Naturally, professional cameras have unique pros and cons, as well as which optics are best used with a specific camera or location.

-- Digital imaging
+- Digital Imaging

-- Editing software
+- Editing Software

-- Electronic image handling
+- Electronic Image Handling

-- Film development
+- Film Development

 - High-resolution imaging